-The use of the eHCR as the basis of advice on a RBC is pending adoption of the revised Harvest Strategy by the PZJA.
-The RAG will be invited to provide advice on a recommended biological catch (RBC) for the TRL Fishery for the 2019-20 fishing season, based on estimates derived through the application of the empirical harvest control rule (eHCR).
+The WG will be invited to consider advice from the TRL Resource Assessment Group (RAG) on the recommended biological catch (RBC) for the TRL Fishery for the 2019-20 fishing season based on estimates derived through the application of the empirical harvest control rule (eHCR).
+The WG will then be invited to provide advice on a total allowable catch (TAC) for the TRL Fishery for the 2019-20 fishing season.